Sensing with discrete time crystals: Extended data

 We vary the frequency of the applied AC field and measure the absolute value of the Discrete Fourier Transform (DFT) spectrum, shown in Fig.\ref{fig:spin-lock}B(i) for $f = 1000\text{Hz}$.
 For each frequency, we calculate the mean of the absolute value of the DFT spectrum near its peak, represented as grey points in Fig.\ref{fig:spin-lock}B. The linear fit is further shown in Fig.\ref{fig:spin-lock}B as grey dotted line to serve as a visual guide.

+The linear profile of the mean of the absolute value of the DFT spectrum near its peak demonstrates that while the spin-lock sensing scheme can detect multiple frequencies with a single pulse parameter, it lacks the frequency selectivity offered by the DTC sensing scheme.

-The linear profile of the mean of the absolute value of the DFT spectrum near its peak indicates that the spin-lock sensing scheme lacks a desirable line width when compared to the DTC sensing scheme.
-This absence of line width in the spin-lock sensing highlights the novelty of the DTC sensing scheme, as the DTC sensor can be fine-tuned to a desired frequency.
+To illustrate the spin-lock sensing scheme's linewidth on resonance as reported in \cite{Sahin22}, we vary the frequency of the AC field and measure the integrated signal.
+As shown in Fig.~\ref{fig:spin-lock}C, the linewidth is approximately 340Hz, which is at least four orders of magnitude larger than the linewidth of the DTC sensing scheme.
+This indicates that the spin-lock sensing scheme is not limited by the lifetime of the \C. Note that the reported linewidth in \cite{Sahin22} is 224Hz, acheived using a different set of pulse parameters and an alternative console to generate the $\pi/2$ pulses.
+The lack of narrow linewidth in the spin-lock sensing highlights the novelty of the DTC sensing scheme, which can be precisely tuned to a desired frequency.